Hong Kong bottled water scandal: Reaction

 The scandal immediately caused widespread concerns, seriously hampered the public confidence and integrity of government's procurement procedures, raising questions on government's ability to vet bidders.

 A day after the contract was halted, the treasury minister Christopher Hui set up a task force to review the government’s procurement regime.
 The Financial Services and Treasury Bureau led by Hui also invited the Audit Commission to review the tender procedure and identify any negligence or deficiencies.
 Hui acknowledged the "inadequacies" by the government in the "problematic" purchase and pledged to study ways to improve the procedures after the review.
 Interim investigation results would be issued in three months and focused on potential "red flags" such as due diligence, contract management, and quality control.

-Government Logistics Department was "tasked with taking up the main responsibility".
+The Government Logistics Department was "tasked with taking up the main responsibility".
 After days of remaining silent and refusing to comment on the matter, Carlson Chan Ka-shun, Director of the GLD who was expected to retire soon, apologised to the public on behalf of the department on 21 August, five days after the scandal unraveled.
 He admitted that the department had failed to detect the fraudulent and improper elements such as forged documents when examining the returned tender.
 It was the first time since 2019 anti-extradition bill protests that a government official made a public apology.

 I understand that this incident, this hoax, has raised huge public concerns over government procurement and caused concern for our colleagues in the government about the water supply.
 In this respect, we feel that there were indeed inadequacies in our procedures and I would like to apologise to everyone on behalf of the Government Logistics Department.